silventesa/Power-BI/design_organisation.md

    - [x] Calendar and map functionalities for datetime and location.
 Works on it: **Opap's**

 - [x] List of questions and analysis.

-See [brainstorming](https://github.com/silventesa/accenture_usecase/blob/master/brainstorming.md)!
+   We use a **top-down approach** through the display of an option with which **data can be filtered by time** (days, weeks, hours) and **location** (cities, streets, restaurants).

-   - [x] STEP 1
+   - [x] **STEP 1**
       - [x] Q1: Which are the days (Mo-Sun) with highest amount of orderings?
 Works on it: **Opap's**

       - [x] Q2: At which time slot more orderings are made?
 Works on it: **Orhan**

          - [x] Q2.1.
 How many items are ordered in this time slot?
 Number of items per order.
 Get mean and std.

          - [x] Q2.2.
 What is the total price of orderings made at this time slot?
 Total price of ordering.
 Get mean and std.

       Questions from 1 to 2 can be analysed from a top-down approach, so we'll have data for:

         - global/ general
         - cities
         - if relevant, streets.

-   - [x] STEP 2
+   - [x] **STEP 2**

       Now that we have the information about the best moment for orderings, we could go further into Customers and Restaurant characteristics.

       - [x] Customers: Characterise curstomers in this gold time slot: age, gender, (language?), allergies (quantity and severity).
 Works on it: **Opap's**

-    <s>- [ ] Restaurants: Characterise restaurants: items that are more ordered and price.
+      - [ ] <s> Restaurants: Characterise restaurants: items that are more ordered and price.
 Works on it: Orhan </s> **Future work**

 - [x] Decide a data mode visualization (e.g., speciific kind of graph/chart/table) for each answer to each question.
 Works on it: **all**